 - An increase in UTIs (urinary tract infections)

 - Breast tenderness

-Now, before you try to use these to self-diagnose the cause of your symptoms, I must stress why this is not a good idea.
+Now, before you try to use these to self-diagnose the cause of your symptoms, it’s important to understand that this is not a wise idea.

-Since these symptoms can overlap with many other issues, including very serious medical conditions, it’s best to double check with your doctor before you consider treating low estrogen on your own.
+Since these symptoms can overlap with many other issues, including severe medical conditions, it’s best to double-check with your doctor before you consider treating low estrogen on your own.